 With a background in financial software consulting and an MBA from Oxford, meat processing wasn't even on her radar until she made Marfa her home base and started to dig into why she couldn't get a local steak.
 This lingering question and a meeting with a gentleman cowboy set Christy Miller on a very different career path.
 She met Ellery Aufdengarten, a local rancher whose generosity and curiosity were unmatched.
 Proud of his way of life and dedicated to raising quality beef cattle, Ellery inspired Christy to ditch software consulting and bring his goal to life.
-She is now on a mission to reconnect people with the source of their food and get Far West Texas meat onto dinner plates across the nation and possibly the world.
+She is now on a mission to reconnect people with the source of their food and get Far West Texas meat onto dinner plates across the nation.

 A west Texas native Reine was born and raised in El Paso.
 She found her way to Alpine to pursue a degree in Animal Health Management at Sul Ross University.
 While pursuing her Bachelor’s degree she was introduced to meat processing via the Sul Ross Meat Lab.
 She quickly fell in love with the rugged small town and decided to stick around for a Masters of Biology.
 From a ranching family with over one hundred years of history raising Scottish Highland cattle Reine is passionate about ethical butchery and bringing quality meat to this community.
 Her scientific knowledge, compassion and deep understanding of this environment and the animals makes Reine a perfect fit for Marfa Meats.

 Gus is the man behind our beloved burger.
 He trims like a master and isn't so bad on the bandsaw either.
 Born and raised in Marfa, he's a die-hard Cowboys fan.
 He put in some time at Lone Star Beef, a huge processing plant, but is happy to have settled into a smaller shop.
 He loves brisket, pork chops, and barbecue - and we love him.